Discover the high Andes and the Rainbow Mountain

 Nowadays, Ausangate Mountain is part of a conservation area that protects some important sectors of this beautiful natural wonder.
 Snow mountains, glaciers, lakes, villages, and a lot of species of flora and fauna are protected with the purpose of conserving them for our future.

 Would you like to explore the best of the Peruvian Andes?
-Stunning landscapes, snowy peaks, colored mountain, Peruvian wildlife, small Andean communities high in the mountains, and much, much more… With our short version of the Ausangate 2 Days Rainbow Mountain Trek , we have created the perfect package to experience all of this in just two days.
-On this Ausangate Tour, you will also visit the incredible 7 colours mountain and spend the night under millions of stars away from the crowds, feel the energy of the mountains, and enjoy the beautiful Andean landscapes!
+Stunning landscapes, snowy peaks, colored mountains, Peruvian wildlife, small Andean communities high in the mountains, and much, much more… With our short version of the 2-Day Ausangate Rainbow Mountain Trek, we have created the perfect package to experience all of this in just two days.
+On this 2-day Ausangate Trek, you will also visit the incredible 7-color mountain and spend the night under millions of stars away from the crowds, feel the energy of the mountains, and enjoy the beautiful Andean landscapes!

 Hiking distance: 13km/8 miles